 (LEAP).
 This program is a three-partner program of federal, state, and university funding.
 Students with a high financial need may receive this particular form of funding.
 It is restricted to residents of Arizona.
-The maximum grant for 1999-2000 was \$1,250.
+The maximum grant for 2000-2001 was \$1,250.

-Arizona Trust Fund.
-This grant source is provided in partnership between ASU students and the state legislature.
-These funds are provided primarily to resident and undergraduate students with a high financial need.
-The maximum grant for 1999-2000 was \$1,250.
+Student Aid Trust Grant.
+Provided in partnership between ASU students and the state legislature, these funds are provided primarily to resident and undergraduate students with a high financial need.
+The maximum grant for 2000-2001 was \$1,500.

 University Grant.
-University Grants are generally reserved as the last financial aid program to be used to resolve a student's need.
-The maximum grant for 1999-2000 was \$2,000.
+University grants are generally reserved as the last grant program to be used to resolve a student's need.
+Funded by the university, grants are available for both resident and non-resident students.
+The maximum grant awards for 2000-2001 were \$2,000.